auth0/rules/rules/send-events-keenio.md

+---
+categories:
+- webhooks
+---
 ## Send events to Keen.io

 This rule is used to send a `signup` event to [Keen IO](http://keen.io)

 The rule checks whether the user has already signed up before or not.
 This is tracked by the persistent `user.signedUp` property.
 If the property is present, everything else is skipped.
 If not, then we POST a new event with some information to a `signups Collection` on Keen IO.

 Once enabled, events will be displayed on Keen IO dashboard: